technofocus-pte/buildmoderniseaiappsdepth/Use case 11/Use case 11.md

     provide the most current values for the Azure OpenAI endpoint and key.

 8. Open the **appsettings.Development.JSON** file.
-Replace the already existing values for uri and key values of **Azure Cosmos DB** and **Azure OpenAI** resources in the file with the values that we saved earlier.
+Replace the placeholders for uri and key values of **Azure Cosmos DB** and **Azure OpenAI** resources in the file with the values that we saved earlier.